ndejong/terraform-digitalocean-salt-masterless/README.md

 Permit root login after droplet has completed deployment - NB: the root bootstrap-sshkey remains in CLEARTEXT in the Terraform statefile, setting this parameter to '0' removes the bootstrap ssh-publickey and additionally sets PermitRootLogin to 'no' after the bootstrap process is complete
  - Default: 0

+## salt_local_minion_config_file
+Local salt minion config to be pushed to the remote system
+ - Default: ""

 ### salt_remote_state_tree
 Remote system remote_state_tree path
  - Default: "/srv/salt"